SeanN30/SeanN30.github.io/README.md

-# jankycs.github.io
+# SeanN30.github.io

-Repo for personal website, hosted using Github Pages
+Repo for personal website, hosted using Github